Michael Van Clef, Ph.D.

 Ecological Solutions provided a review of the Township's Conservation Element for their Environmental Resource Inventory.

-Ecological Solutions has worked with URWA to submit grant proposals related to mitigating the impacts of invasive species through implementation of land management plans that emphasize cost-effective and efficient strategies.
-Proposals also involved developing significant outreach programs for governments and private landowners.
+Ecological Solutions worked with URWA to submit grant proposals related to mitigating the impacts of invasive species through implementation of land management plans that emphasize cost-effective and efficient strategies.
+Proposals also involve developing significant outreach programs for governments and private landowners.